Shaphil/NumPy-For-Beginners/readme.md

 # NumPy for Beginners

 Getting started guide to NumPy for beginners.
 NumPy is a Python library for mathematical calculations and operations.
-This repository is based on a tutorial by Keith Galli, that touches on the following,
+This repository is based on multiple tutorials/guides.
+Links to these guides/tutorials are available in the [References](#references) section.

+## Topics

+### Getting Started

 - The Basics (creating arrays, shape, size, data type)
 - Accessing/Changing Specific Elements, Rows, Columns, etc (slicing)